The last enemy

 - JOHN 6:54 Whoso eateth my flesh, and drinketh my blood, hath eternal life; and I will raise him up at the last day.

-Clearly, when Yeshua stated that the believer would never see death He must have intended eternal death, for Lazarus had died (JOHN11:14), and He had apparently foresaw Peter's death (JOHN 21:19).
+Clearly, when Yeshua stated that the believer would never see death He must have intended eternal death, for Lazarus had died (JOHN11:14), and He had also apparently foresaw Peter's death (JOHN 21:19).
 Yeshua intimated that even though the believer might die, that he was also to be "raised up at the last day", resurrected into heaven and gathered together with the other believers, at His return.

-The last day referred to here by Yeshua was evidently the last day of that age.
-This was called The Lord's Day (1 CORINTHIANS 5:5, REVELATION 1:10, 2 PETER 3:10, LUKE 17:24 & 1 THESSALONIANS 5:2-3) when He was to return and dispense GOD's wrath upon that evil nation and people.
-This was also the long expected Day when all of those believers were to be gathered together into heaven, into the heavenly Jerusalem (REVELATION 21:2), even as the earthly Jerusalem was being destroyed by the Roman Legions.
-This is also the end of which Paul wrote.
-It was to be the end, the culmination and purpose and closing of that former age.
+The last day referred to here by Yeshua was no doubt the last day of that age.
+This was elsewhere called The Lord's Day (1 CORINTHIANS 5:5, REVELATION 1:10, 2 PETER 3:10, LUKE 17:24 & 1 THESSALONIANS 5:2-3) when He was to return and dispense GOD's wrath upon that evil nation and people.
+This was also the long expected Day when all of the faithful believers were to be gathered together into heaven, into the heavenly Jerusalem (REVELATION 21:2), even as the earthly Jerusalem was being destroyed by the Roman Legions.

-- 1 CORINTHIANS 10:11 Now all these things [the Exodus] happened unto them for ensamples: and they are written for our admonition, upon whom the ends [telos] of the world [aion, ages] are come.
+- 1 CORINTHIANS 10:11 Now all these things [the Exodus] happened unto them for ensamples: and they are written for our admonition, upon whom the ends [telos] of the world [aion, plural, ages] are come.

 - We have already had occasion to observe that aion is properly a designation of time, an age; and it is doubtful whether it ever has any other signification in the New Testament. . . .
 The proper word for the earth, or world, is kosmos, which is used to designate both the material and moral world.
 Oikoumene is properly the inhabited world, 'the habitable,' and in the New Testament refers often to the Roman Empire, sometimes to so small a portion of it as Palestine.
 Ge, though it sometimes signifies the earth generally, in the gospels more frequently refers to the land of Israel.
 Much light is thrown upon many passages by a proper understanding of these words. [page 265]